 Latest News from Islamic Reformulations:

-2. USPPIP project commences work: The Understanding Shari’a: Present Imperfect, Past Perfect (USPIPP) project, a collaboration between Robert Gleave and Professors Leon Buskens (Leiden), Irene Schneider (Gottingen) and Knut Vikor (Bergen) commenced work on 1st September 2016.
-The postdoctoral fellows include Omar Anchassi (Exeter), Nijmi Edres (Gottingen) and Eirik Hovden (Bergen).
-The first USPPIP workshop is scheduled for February 2017; details to follow.
+3. USPPIP project joined by Mahmood Kooria: The Leiden section of the Understanding Shari’a: Present Imperfect, Past Perfect (USPIPP) project will be joined by Mahmood Kooria.
+Mahmood’s appointment completes the USPPIP team; it now comprises Robert Gleave (Exeter) Leon Buskens (Leiden), Irene Schneider (Gottingen) and Knut Vikor (Bergen); who are joined by postdocotoral research fellows Omar Anchassi (Exeter), Mahmood Kooria (Leiden), Nijmi Edres (Gottingen) and Eirik Hovden (Bergen).
+The first USPPIP workshop is scheduled to take place 23rd-24th February 2017 at NIMAR in Rabat.
+Details to follow.

 5. Recent Islamic Reformulations Events: